dragthor/dragthor.github.com/_posts/2015-11-11-ubuntu-broadcom-wireless-driver-offline-install.markdown

 ![alt text]({{ page.image }} "Wireless Coffee")

-First you need to determine which card you have:
+First, you need to determine which card you have:

 [http://askubuntu.com/questions/55868/installing-broadcom-wireless-drivers](http://askubuntu.com/questions/55868/installing-broadcom-wireless-drivers)

 Mine is a ```BCM43142 14e4:4365 rev 01```.
 And I am running [Trusty](https://wiki.ubuntu.com/DevelopmentCodeNames) 14.04 TLS so I need to use ```bcmwl-kernel-source```.

-Next I need to utilize a different computer (or phone, or phablet) to [download the appropriate package](https://launchpad.net/ubuntu/+source/bcmwl).
+Next, you need to utilize a different computer (or phone, or phablet) to [download the appropriate package](https://launchpad.net/ubuntu/+source/bcmwl).
 Save the .deb file to a separate USB (or whatever) and copy to your local system.

 {% include adsense.html %}